-Table 2.
-Average annual increase in purse seine vessel efficiency estimated from the 2016 skipjack stock assessment.
+Table 2: Average annual increase in purse seine vessel efficiency estimated from the 2016 skipjack and 2017 yellowfin stock assessments.

-Fishery % change
+Fighterry 2014-2015/2012-2013

-2015-2016/2013-2014
+Fishery Skipjack % change Yellowfin $\%$ change

-Western free school -3.2%
+Western free school -3.2% 0.0%

-Western FAD -3.8%
+Western FAD -3.8% +41.9%

-Eastern free school 1.9%
+Eastern free school 1.9% -28.7%

-Eastern FAD -1.1%
+Eastern FAD -1.1% -32.3%

 In theory, catchability estimates should be the best indicators of effort creep among the options considered in this paper, as they measure the aggregate effect of changes in vessel efficiency on fishing mortality which for example vessel length indicators do not, and they take into account changes in underlying stock sizes which catch and catch rate indicators cannot do easily.
-However, the model-based estimates will also integrate over fleets, depending on how fisheries are defined in the assessment model.
+However, model-based estimates will also integrate over fleets, depending on how fisheries are defined in the assessment model.
 They will also include effects related to the distribution of effort in relation to the distribution of fish at a spatial scale finer than that being modelled.
 In turn, the utility of catchability estimates for monitoring the fishery for effort creep and adjusting effort limits must be considered, with practical challenges including:

 - Timeliness: catchability estimates are only updated when assessments are performed.
-Estimates in the final years of the assessment are considered the most uncertain as those years have limited information available to estimate catchability and hence estimates are more strongly influenced toward the 'prior mean' for the catchability parameter.
-Combined, in the worst case these issues may mean the most recent usable estimate may be five or more years old. - Accuracy: catchability estimates assume that the assessment is completely correct with respect to recent trends in abundance.
+Estimates in the final years of the assessment are considered the most uncertain as those years have limited information available to estimate catch and hence estimates are more strongly influenced toward the 'prior mean' for the catchability parameter.
+Combined, in the worst case and where assessments are performed every 3 years, these issues may mean the recent usable estimates may be five or more years old. - Accuracy: catchability estimates assume that the assessment is completely correct with respect to recent trends in abundance.